jahaltom/mtDNA-Pre-term-birth-association-/README.md

 #### Final Model
 ##### This is the final model that will associate mtDNA haplogroup with PTB/GA. (finalModel.sh)
 - Specify target (MainHap,SubHap,PhyloHap).
 - Choose categorical and continuous covariates found to be important in feature selection.
 Include some known covariates that effect PTB (BABY_SEX, MAT_HEIGHT, PW_AGE, nDNA PCs).
-Don't include nDNA PCs in continuous, only place in covs (covariates) section.
+Don't include nDNA PCs in continuous (columnCont), only place in covs (covariates) section.
 - Choose a reference haplogroup.
 - Construct an informative ID.
-- Be sure ALL models are tested on the same dataset.
-This will allow for AIC/BIC to be compared across models to find the best one.
-To do this, just be sure **columnCont** and **columnCat** contain ALL covs that will be used across ALL models.
-The dataset is filtered from the very beginning (Metadata.M.tsv)  to remove samples with missing data in any of the covs, then plink filtering, PCA outlier removal, WeibullFiltering, and a Final PCA.
+- The dataset is filtered from the very beginning (Metadata.M.tsv)  to remove samples with missing data in any of the covs, then plink filtering, PCA outlier removal, WeibullFiltering, and a Final PCA.
 Skipping EDA and feature selection.
 Doing it this way preserves significantly more samples.
-- Once you have found the model with the lowest AIC/BIC, you will run this once more, only this time **columnCont** and **columnCat** will only contain the covs in the best model.
-This again maximizes sample retention.
+- The alt model you run here (PTB/GA ~ Haplogroup + BABY_SEX + MAT_HEIGHT + BMI + PW_AGE + nDNA PCs) will also get run with the base model (PTB/GA ~ Haplogroup + BABY_SEX + MAT_HEIGHT + PW_AGE + nDNA PCs) on the same dataset.
+- Once complete OR_ShiftCheck.py and EF_ShiftCheck.py can be run to check for a >=10% shift in odds-ratio/Effect-size from the base for significant haplogeoups.
+If such a shift were to occur, it would mean the cov in the alt model is confounding with haplogroup and should be included in the final model.
 - See Final_Model tab for more info.

 ```
 columnCat="('PhyloHap','BABY_SEX')"
-columnCont="('PW_AGE','MAT_HEIGHT')"
+columnCont="('PW_AGE','MAT_HEIGHT','BMI')"
 target="PhyloHap"
-covs='"BABY_SEX + PW_AGE + MAT_HEIGHT + PC1 + PC2 + PC3"'
+covs='"BABY_SEX + PW_AGE + MAT_HEIGHT + BMI + PC1 + PC2 + PC3"'
 ref='"M3"'
 ID="PCsM3"